hiesabx/reservoirflow/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Detailed license can be found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-### License Disclaimer

 The current license does not allow commercial use.
 The author would like to change the license to [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause) which allows for commercial use.
-However, this depends on the level of sponsorship and support that is offered by the community for this project.
+In particular, we are seeking support and sponsorship from oil and gas operation companies worldwide.